Dana Rohrabacher: Afghanistan

-Rohrabacher's interest in Afghanistan extends back at least to the late 1980s, before his time in office, when he entered the country in the company of mujahideen fighters who were fighting Soviet occupation forces.
+Rohrabacher's interest in Afghanistan extends back at least to the late 1980s, before his time in office, when he entered the country in the company of Afghan mujahideen fighters who were fighting Soviet occupation forces.
 Reportedly, these fighters "actually engaged Soviet troops in combat near the city of Jalalabad during the two months Rohrabacher was with them."
 In the years after the Soviet–Afghan War (1979–1989), Rohrabacher said his "passion" was to bring back the country's exiled king, Muhammad Zahir Shah.

 In 2003, Rohrabacher defended the new Afghan constitution against those who saw in it mainly empowerment of warlords, saying:

 Rohrabacher has since become a proponent of withdrawing from Afghanistan.
 He protested against the troop build-up in Afghanistan by President Obama, saying "If the Taliban is going is be defeated, it's got to be by the Afghan people themselves, not by sending more U.S. troops, which could actually be counterproductive."
 When Congressman Jim McGovern offered an amendment in 2011 requiring the Pentagon to draw up an exit plan from Afghanistan, Rohrabacher was just one of six Republicans to sign on.
 Rohrabacher voted for McGovern's Amendment to the National Defense Authorization Act, requiring an exit plan from Afghanistan.
 The bill failed by a 204–215 margin.

 Rohrabacher was against former President Obama's gradual drawdown of troops, instead supporting a full withdrawal.
 Saying "If we're going to leave, we should leave."
 Rohrabacher has said that "The centralized system of government foisted upon the Afghan people is not going to hold after we leave."
 And "So let's quit prolonging the agony and inevitable.
 Karzai's regime is corrupt and non representative of Afghanistan's tribal culture.
 This failed strategy is not worth one more drop of American blood.
 Under the current strategy, our military presence alienates more Afghans that it pacifies.
 So if you're going to pull the plug, then we need to get the hell out now."
 Rohrabacher has repeatedly raised high-level concerns in the US Congress and Washington, D.C., about the significant corruption in Afghanistan, including the Kabul Bank scandal, where hundreds of millions of U.S. taxpayers' dollars allegedly disappeared in a short period of time at the apparent hands of close Karzai family members, including brothers Mahmoud Karzai (a.k.a.
 Mahmood Karzai) and Ahmed Wali Karzai.
 Rohrabacher worked to bring attention to the systemic corruption in the Karzai government and cut U.S. taxpayers' funding for these wasteful projects and programs, involving corruption within the Hamid Karzai government.

 In April 2012, CNN reported that "A top Republican on the House Foreign Affairs committee was asked by the State Department not to go to Afghanistan because President Hamid Karzai objected to the visit. ...
 Dana Rohrabacher, R-California, told Security Clearance he was readying to travel with five other Republicans from Dubai to Afghanistan's capital, Kabul, when the State Department requested he stay behind."